gaurav-chawla1714/nw-tracker-bot/README.md

 ## Upcoming Features:

-- Yahoo Finance API Integration
+- Yahoo Finance API Integration (in progress)
 - Updated help command to list out all of the existing commands
-- Date picking functionality
+- Date picking functionality (on hold)

 ## Upcoming fixes: